erikvanoosten/metrics-scala/docs/Manual.md

 ## Counters

-A counter is a simple incrementing and decrementing 64-bit integer:
+A counter is an incrementing and decrementing 64-bit integer:

 ```scala
 val evictions: Counter = metrics.counter("evictions")